CSA T20 Knock-Out Competition

-The CSA Provincial T20 Cup is a professional domestic Twenty20 Cricket competition in South Africa.
+The CSA T20 Knock-Out Competition is a professional domestic Twenty20 Cricket competition in South Africa.
 The competition was established by Cricket South Africa (CSA) in 2019.
-It is the second-level Twenty20 competition in South Africa.
+It is the second-level Twenty20 competition in South Africa. it was replaced in 2026 by the Pro20 Cup.

 At first it was played between the 15 South African provincial teams, along with Limpopo and Mpumalanga.
 This was the sixth edition of the CSA Provincial T20 Cup, which was last played in the 2015–16 season.
 With only domestic teams from South Africa taking part, the tournament returned in place of the Africa T20 Cup, which had been held since 2015. the national under-19 team.

+The competition was discontinued following the 2025–26 season as part of Cricket South Africa's restructuring of domestic cricket.
+From the 2026–27 season, the CSA T20 Knock-Out and CSA T20 Challenge were merged into a new competition, the Pro20 Cup.